VLXE/Equia.Python.Demo/README.md

 ## Before you start

-Contact VLXE to obtain your userid and access securet.
+Contact VLXE to obtain your access key.
 You can get these values by contacting [VLXE](https://vlxe.com/contact)

 !!!
 Please do not share or expose these values !!!